 Medical and pharmaceutical waste from households

-- Local pharmacies often stock mail-in disposal kits for sharps and/or medications
+Mail-back programs for mercury, lighting, dental, medical and electronic wastes. ( Local pharmacies often stock mail-in disposal kits for sharps and/or household medications.)

 Safely manage infectious waste and medicines in the home.

 How to safely dispose of medical waste if a community-based or commercial collection program is not available.

 If you've undergone treatment with radiopharmaceuticals for a disease like thyroid cancer, some wastes you produce may be contaminated with residual radiation.

 Certain wastes may have to be temporarily stored, typically for a week or more, before placing them out with your trash.

 You and your caregiver should closely follow the instructions provided by your doctor about waste disposal.

 Guidance for managing solid waste